 Features: The Keji Southern Lakes region features canoe and portage routes that have been used for centuries, formed by the Mi’kmaq First Nations long ago.
 This flatwater canoe route includes 12 lakes and 13 portages leading into isolated and beautiful backcountry.
 Canoeing in Nova Scotia is one of the best ways to find natural beauty and solitude.

-Jeremys Bay Campground
+Jeremy’s Bay Campground

 Finding the Boat Launch

-After asking the helpful Parks staff for directions, we made our way down to Eel Weir to start our trip.
-We debated starting at Jake’s Landing, but that would have added more distance to the trip (glad we didn’t this time!).
-We found the park quite easy to navigate.
+After asking the Parks staff for directions, we made our way down to Eel Weir to start our trip.
+We debated starting at Jake’s Landing, but that would have added more overall distance to an already lengthy paddle (glad we didn’t this time!).
 After our classic instant oatmeal breakfast, we packed up our gear and drove down the Kejimkujik Parkway and then Eel Weir Rd.
+We found the park quite easy to navigate, driving 14 km from Upper Meadow Loop to Eel Weir in about 20 minutes.

-We loaded our gear into the canoe, in two 70-litre dry bags from Whynot Adventure, and then hit the water!
+The road ends at the Mersey River bridge, where we found the parking area, outhouse, and boat launch.
+We loaded our gear into the canoe, in two 70-litre MEC dry bags from Whynot Adventure, and then hit the water!

 Keji Backcountry Portaging

-Day 1: Eel Weir to Lower Silver Lake (Site 30) – 17 KM
+Day 1 — Eel Weir to Lower Silver Lake (Site 30) – 17 KM

 Distance: 17 km